splewis/csgo-multi-1v1/README.md

 More advanced usage would involve passing a real function as the 4th parameter instead of ``Multi1v1_NullChoiceMenu``.
 You could pass a function, for example, that lets you choose some option that goes along with the round type.
-The menu-handler callback should call ``ReturnMenuControl`` once the client has finished the selection.
+The menu-handler callback should call ``Multi1v1_ReturnMenuControl`` once the client has finished the selection.

 Note that the multi1v1 plugin will
 - create and update the column for the round-type stats if you set the round type as ranked